 Each is described below.

 A doctor called a pulmonologist usually does this test.
-This doctor is one who specializes in lungs.
+This doctor is one who specializes in lung diseases.
 To get the cells for this type of biopsy, the doctor uses a long, thin, lighted tube called a bronchoscope.
 It may be flexible or rigid.
 The tube goes through your mouth or nose, into your breathing passages, and into the lungs.
-It has a tiny camera on the end so that your doctor can see inside your lungs to get the cells.
+It has a tiny video camera on the end so that your doctor can see inside your lungs to get the cells.

-You will need to stop eating for six to 12 hours before the test.
-The biopsy may take about one hour.
-Here’s what happens if your doctor is using a flexible bronchoscope.
-Your doctor sprays a local anesthetic inside your nose or mouth to numb the area.
+This procedure usually takes about an hour.
+If your doctor is using a flexible bronchoscope, he or she sprays a local numbing medicine (anesthesia) inside your nose or mouth.
 You may feel as if fluid is running down your throat.
 It may make you cough or gag.
-That feeling will stop when the anesthetic takes effect and numbness kicks in.
-You may also have an IV with medication to help you relax.
+That feeling will stop when the numbness kicks in.
+You may also have an IV with medicine to help you relax.
 If your doctor uses a rigid bronchoscope, you will get general anesthesia so that you will sleep during the test.

-As the anesthetic wears off, your throat may feel scratchy.
+As the numbing medicine wears off, your throat may feel scratchy.
 You won’t be able to eat for several hours.
-You may need to stay in the hospital overnight.
-You won’t be able to drive yourself home, so you will need to arrange for transportation.
+You will need to have someone drive you home.
 Some people want to rest the day after the biopsy.
-So you may want to take the day off from your usual activities and arrange for child care, if necessary.
+So you may want to take the day off from your usual activities.

-This procedure takes about 30 to 60 minutes.
-It’s usually done by a doctor called an interventional radiologist.
+This procedure is usually done by a doctor called an interventional radiologist.
 You may have a chest X-ray or a chest CT scan to help your doctor see exactly where to take the cells.
 If you are getting an X-ray, you will sit with your arms resting on a table.
-If you’re getting a CT scan, you’ll be lying down.
+If you are getting a CT scan, you will lie down.
 In either case, it’s important that you don’t move.
-You may get a mild sedative to help you stay still.
-The doctor numbs your skin by injecting a local anesthetic.
+You may get medicine to help you stay still.
+The doctor numbs your skin by injecting medicine.
 To get the needle in, the doctor may need to make a very small cut in your skin.
 You will feel pressure and a short, sharp pain when the needle touches your lung.
 The needle goes into the tumor or abnormal tissue and draws out cells.
-The doctor applies pressure until the bleeding has stopped and then covers the site with a bandage.
+The doctor puts pressure until the bleeding has stopped and then covers the site with a bandage.
 The doctor sends the collected cells to a lab to be checked for cancer.
-Immediately, after the biopsy, you’ll have a chest X-ray.
-This is to make sure there are no complications, such as a collapsed lung called a pneumothorax.
-You can probably drive home yourself.
+Right after the biopsy, you will have a chest X-ray.
+This is to make sure there are no complications, such as a collapsed lung (pneumothorax).
+You may be able to drive yourself home after the test.

 This is also called a pleural fluid aspiration or a pleural tap.
 It can be done if you have fluid around your lungs to see if the fluid contains cancer cells.
-To get the cells for this type of biopsy, the doctor uses a needle to take some fluid from around your lungs.
-Normally, there is very little fluid in this area.
-This procedure may be done to make a diagnosis of lung cancer.
-It is also a procedure that is done to drain fluid if it is making you short of breath.
+To get the fluid, the doctor puts a hollow needle into the skin between your ribs.
+This test may be done to diagnose lung cancer.
+Or it can be done to drain fluid if it is making you short of breath.